AeroWw/obstest/README.md

 ## Basic Usage
-This is a powershell script that bypass amsi / defender:)
+This is a powershell script that bypass amsi / defender

 How to execute ?
 ```